Who Am I as a Second Mom?

 Both your identity in Christ and your role as a second mom aren’t something you earn; they are gifts you receive.
 Claim your identity daily within the roles you’ve been given, protect it with boundaries, and let it shape every interaction in your adoptive/blended home.

-Take the first step: download the worksheet, do the three practical actions, and consider whether the 12-week Anchored journey is the next logical move for you.
+And consider whether the Anchored Coaching Program is the next logical move for you.

 Blessings, Dawn